 If My requests are heeded, Russia will be converted and there will be peace; if not, she will spread her errors throughout the world, causing wars and persecutions of the Church, The good will be martyred, the Holy Father will have much to suffer, various nations will be annihilated.

 In the end, My Immaculate Heart will triumph.

 The Holy Father will consecrate Russia to Me, and she will be converted..
 Do not tell this to anybody.
 Francisco, yes, you may tell him.

 When you pray the Rosary, say after each Mystery – ‘O my Jesus, forgive us, saves us from the fire of Hell.
 Lead all souls to Heaven, especially those in most need’.”

 After a moment of silence, the Lady told Lucia She wanted nothing more of her on this occasion and then She began to ascend as before, toward the east.

 The planned Appearance on the 13th August did not take place as the children had been arrested and placed in jail.
 In the cramped cell, where all sorts of criminals were being held, little Jacinta took the Miraculous Medal from around her neck and Lucia hung it from a nail in the wall.
 Then, the children knelt and began to pray the Rosary.
 The prisoners joined them.
 After the prayers, they tried to cheer the children and managed to make Jacinta smile by singing to her and dancing with her.

-A few days after their release, Lucia was with Francisco at a place called Valinhos, where she was pasturing her sheep.
-Sensing that the Blessed Virgin was about to appear, she sent Francisco’s older brother, John, to get Jacinta.
+A few days after their release, Lucia was with Francisco and his older brother, John, at a place called Valinhos, where they were pasturing the sheep.
+Sensing that the Blessed Virgin was about to appear, she sent John to get Jacinta.
 The young girl arrived moments after the flash of light, followed by the appearance of the beautiful Lady above a small tree.

 The Lady told Lucia what She wanted of her –